jasonfb/nondestructive_migrations/README.md

 rails generate data_migrations:install
 ```

-This will create a *schema* migration that will create the data_migrations table.
+This will create a *schema* migration that will create the data_migrations table itself.
 Now execute that schema migration:

 ```
 rake db:migrate